Xomega-Net/Xomega.Docs/docs/generators/presentation/common/data-objects.md

 You can also add your own custom subclass of the generated data object in your project, but then you will need to make sure to register that class with the dependency injection service container after the generated data objects are registered.
 :::

-### Cleaning generator’s output
+### Cleaning the generator’s output

-This generator supports cleaning either all generated data objects, or only the ones from the selected model files using the *Clean* context menu for that generator.
+This generator supports cleaning either all generated data objects or only the ones from the selected model files using the *Clean* context menu for that generator.

 :::tip
 Normally, cleaning the generated files makes sense if you are planning to change the output path for the generator, or when you have removed some of the data objects from the model, and want the generated classes deleted and removed from the target project.
 :::

 :::caution
-The customization subclasses that were generated for data objects with a `customize="true"` attribute will not be cleaned during these operations to prevent any loss of custom code during accidental run of such actions.
+The customization subclasses that were generated for data objects with a `customize="true"` attribute will not be cleaned during these operations to prevent any loss of custom code during an accidental run of such actions.
 Therefore, you may get compilation errors for those classes if you clean your data objects, and will need to delete them manually as needed.
 :::